 A suggestion ? a feedback ? a bug ? an idea ?
 Write to dCode!

-Tool to decrypt/encrypt with Chinese/Samurai code.
-Chinese code uses vertical and horizontal lines that cross to encode letters according to the position of the vowels and consonants in the alphabet.
+The Chinese code (or Samurai code) is a Scout code using intersecting vertical and horizontal lines to code letters according to the position of vowels and consonants in the alphabet.

 Encryption with chinese code uses the positions (ranks) of vowels and consonants in the alphabet.